How to motivate yourself to clean when you’re depressed…

 Figure Out the Minimum of Housework to Make Your Home Functional Again

 Make a list of every single thing you need to do to get the house functional.
 Even the most obvious of things.
 But primarily those that are necessary to get up and running again.

-Break it down into chunks.
+Then break every list item down into chunks.
 Teeny, tiny chunks.